-The following table summarizes the antigen target, cancer(s) expressing the target, and development stage for compounds in development by us and our collaborators.
+The following table summarizes the status for compounds in development by us and our collaborators.
 The results from preclinical testing and early clinical trials may not be predictive of results obtained in subsequent clinical trials and there can be no assurance that our or our collaborators' clinical trials will demonstrate the level of safety and efficacy of any product candidates necessary to obtain regulatory approval.